+Raw material demands and committed emissions from building urban areas

-Figure 8.22 Raw material demands and committed emissions from building urban areas
+Figure 8.22: Raw material demands and committed emissions from building urban areas.
 The horizontal bars represent the projected increase in raw material demands in the year 2050.
-The vertical bars represent the possible range of committed CO_2 emissions in 2030.
-The importance of alternative solutions to reduce raw material demands and committed emissions while increasing cobenefits is represented by the circular process on the right side.

-Source: Drawn using data from Erickson and Tempest (2015) and Swilling et al. (2018)
+The vertical bars represent the possible range of committed CO2 emissions in 2030.
+The importance of alternative solutions to reduce raw material demands and committed emissions while increasing co-benefits is represented by the circular process on the right-hand side.
+Ranges for committed emissions from new urban infrastructure are based on Erickson and Tempest (2015) SEI WP 11.
+Source: drawn using data from Erickson and Tempest (2015).